 Things to Do in and around Aberdovey, Wales

-- Steam Trains: There are many Narrow Gauge Steam Railways in the area, the nearest being Talyllyn Railway in Tywyn.
-A great day out for young and old, as well as a visit to the museum.
+There are also many Narrow Gauge Steam Railways in the area the nearest being the Talyllyn Railway in Tywyn.
+Wales is famous for it's castles, with Castell-y-Bere and Harlech Castle close by.

 For more information or to make a booking please use our contact form, or contact us at: